Nenad Tomović: Career in Italy

 In July 2009, Tomović was officially transferred to Italian club Genoa.
 He made 19 appearances in all competitions throughout his debut season with the Rossoblù.
 In the 2011 winter transfer window, Tomović was loaned to Lecce for the remainder of the season.
 His loan was extended for a further year in June 2011.

 On 31 August 2012, Tomović joined Fiorentina in a co-ownership deal with Juan Manuel Vargas moving in the opposite direction.
 He featured regularly in central defence and at right-back, as the Viola purchased the other half of his rights from Genoa at the end of the season.

 On 31 August 2017, Tomović joined Chievo on a season-long loan with an option to buy.

 On 24 August 2019, Tomović joined Serie A club SPAL on loan with an obligation to buy.

 Career in Cyprus

 On 11 August 2022, AEK Larnaca (with Tomović on the team) played the second leg of the 2022–23 UEFA Europa League third qualifying round away in Belgrade against Partizan.
 After the match, Tomović ran to the sidelines and pushed a local photojournalist to the ground.
 UEFA's Control, Ethics and Disciplinary Body is yet to discuss this case.

 International career

 Tomović represented Serbia and Montenegro at the 2005 UEFA European Under-19 Championship.
 He was subsequently a member of the Serbia squad at the 2008 Summer Olympics.
 The following year, Tomović represented Serbia at the 2009 UEFA European Under-21 Championship.

 Tomović made his full international debut for Serbia on 14 December 2008, playing the full 90 minutes in a 1–0 friendly loss against Poland in Antalya in a squad made up of mainly domestic-based players.

+After a 2014 World Cup qualifier against Macedonia on 15 October 2013, an image of completely naked Tomović, accompanied by Filip Đorđević and Aleksandar Kolarov, leaked after a fan sneaked into the dressing room.